 Yakima Valley Community College

 Yakima, WA 98902

 Student Review: “The YVCC (Yakima Valley Community College) nursing program provides a rigorous and challenging experience for those committed to becoming the best nurses possible.
 The coursework is intense and the preceptorship and clinical are serious business.
 I found the instructors to be committed, tough as nails, and dedicated to their work.
-One of the best parts about the program is that it is cohort based, meaning that roughly the same group of students stick together throughout the course of their education.
+One of the best parts about the program is that it is cohort-based, meaning that roughly the same group of students stick together throughout the course of their education.
 This encourages lasting relationships, group learning, and camaraderie.
 My primary critiques of the program are that at times, it felt high stakes.
 One poor score on a test could yield a failing grade for a class – seriously.
-One few too many courses re-taken and a student is eliminated from the program altogether.
+One too many courses re-taken and a student is eliminated from the program altogether.
 In the clinical setting, instructors had far too much leeway to threaten expulsion over minor infractions.
-As a whole, instructors were overstretched, overworked, and too stressed out. this rubbed off negatively on the program.
-All and all however, I would choose YVCC once again if I had it to do over.” -Student at Yakima Valley Community College
+As a whole, instructors were overstretched, overworked, and too stressed out.
+This rubbed off negatively on the program.
+All and all, however, I would choose YVCC once again if I had it to do over.” -Student at Yakima Valley Community College

-1. National Center for Education Statistics: https://nces.ed.gov/collegenavigator/
+1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/